gs1065/my-isc-work/python_work/README.txt

 To do a git push

+#exit python

 >>> exit()

+#get in directory you want to push file from

 [user01@unst26 ~]$ cd my-isc-work/python_work

+#do a git add

 [user01@unst26 python_work]$ git add README.txt

+#do a git commit and name file, then input password

 [user01@unst26 python_work]$ git commit -m"pythonstuff"
 [master f80274b] pythonstuff
  1 files changed, 159 insertions(+), 0 deletions(-)